andreadeoli/web-mpc/README.md

 ## Local machine installation

+To get started, clone this repository and cd into `web-mpc`.

 This project uses `vagrant`, which can be installed with `sudo apt install virtualbox vagrant`.
 To load the vagrant and ssh into the vagrant vm:
 ```
 vagrant up && vagrant ssh